intj-t/intj-t/README.md

 I'm a 2019 Microsoft Bizspark Graduate with graduation email from Microsoft's Midori Lawler, Free Microsoft Tech Support and A Changeset of Verve.
 And on the Barrelfish Multi Kernel Microsoft Research Team Mailing list.
 * Favorite Songs are Pearl Jam's Why Go, Black, Oceans, Spin the Black Cirlce, I Got I.D., MFC(Mini Fast Car), In My Tree, Fatal, Arms Aloft, Public Image, Ole´, Rearviewmirror, Blood, Dissident, Leash, Betterman, Force of Nature and The End.
 And played Ping Pong with the band after a '98 show.
-  And the self titled Hovercraft album with Jerome Turner, Ryan Campbel, Sadie 7, Paul 4 Nirvna's Even in His Youth, Fanscis Farmer Will Have Her Revenge on Seattle, Pennyroyal Tea, and You know your Right.
+  And the self titled Hovercraft album with Jerome Turner, Ryan Campbel, Sadie 7, Paul 4 Nirvna's Even in His Youth, Fanscis Farmer Will Have Her Revenge on Seattle, Serve the Servants, Pennyroyal Tea, and You know your Right.
   KMFDM's Anarchy, A Perfect Circle's Thomas, Marylin Manson's Diary Of A Dope Fiend (My social media from 2008-2018), Elyotto The Cops Tiktok Song, NIN Zero Sum
 * Favorite Microsoft Books are the .NET developer Series from Addision Wesely
 * Bought and read the Noble Prize winning Book 'Who Gets What and Why' by Alvin Roth and the book ends with engineers.